WhitakerLab/WhitakerLabProjectManagement/Kirstie-Whitaker/abstracts_bios_2017.md

 **Abstract**: Encouraging reproducible research - the sharing of data and code along with published findings - opens up the possibility of investigating how well a finding replicates in independent cohorts.
 It may not be easy to reproduce what someone has done (their code often is not well documented for example) but I have confidence that the open science community can help on the analysis front.
 A more challenging frontier is the application of a definition of replication - if the "blob" is in a slightly different location what do we conclude?
 Finally, however, the hardest challenge may be in dealing with the push-back from the original authors who could perceive "failed replications" as a personal attack.
 During my allocated time at lab meeting I will present a project proposal to replicate neuroimaging findings, explain the motivations and set up what I see are the major challenges.
 I hope to stimulate a discussion about the future of publishing replication studies in the era of big, and open, data.

 **Bio**: Kirstie Whitaker is a Research Fellow at [The Alan Turing Institute](https://www.turing.ac.uk/) (London, UK).
 She completed her PhD in Neuroscience at the University of California, Berkeley in 2012 and holds a BSc in Physics from the University of Bristol and an MSc in Medical Physics from the University of British Columbia.
 She was a postdoctoral researcher in the Department of Psychiatry at the University of Cambridge from 2012 to 2017.
 Dr Whitaker uses magnetic resonance imaging to study child and adolescent brain development and is a passionate advocate for reproducible neuroscience.
-She is an Fulbright scholarship alumna and 2016/17 [Mozilla Fellow for Science](https://science.mozilla.org/programs/fellowships/fellows).
+She is a Fulbright scholarship alumna and 2016/17 [Mozilla Fellow for Science](https://science.mozilla.org/programs/fellowships/fellows).
 Kirstie was named, with her collaborator Petra Vertes, as a [2016 Global Thinker](https://gt.foreignpolicy.com/2016/profile/petra-vertes-and-kirstie-whitaker) by Foreign Policy magazine.

 ### Self-nomination for OHBM Open Science SIG